Using Single Sign-On (SSO) for Authentication Only

 • Define a user policy before creating the user account.
 For SSO authentication, there are no requirements for the user policy.
 You can define the user policy as you wish.
 For details on creating a user policy, see the Organizations and Users section.

-• Define the user account in SL1.
+• Define the user account in Skylar One.

 NOTE: The value in the Account Login Name must match the value of the SAML attribute uid.